ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

 Docker Images
 -

-Instructions for installing a docker instance of the VA-PALS-ELCAP software is available [here](https://hub.docker.com/r/osehra/va-pals/)
+Instructions for installing a docker instance of the VAPALS-ELCAP software is available [here](https://hub.docker.com/r/osehra/va-pals/)

 Resources
 -